 Aquafaba on its own has a texture that closely resembles egg whites.
 It was only logical to try using it in the same manner as eggs, in particular to bind ingredients in baked goods.
 I’ve seen some stunning examples of using aquafaba to make meringue, but we’re not going there today.

 Isa’s original recipe for vegan oatmeal raisin cookies used ground flax seed to bind the ingredients.
 I’m OK with flax seed, but my husband Rob says that for him foods with flax have a weird aftertaste that resembles bleach (yuk!).
 Ain’t nobody got time for that!

-That’s why it was a no-brainer for me to try replacing flax seed with aquafaba in this cookie recipe.
+That’s why it was a no-brainer for me to try replacing flax seed with aquafaba.
 It took me a few tries to adjust the proportion of liquids to get it just right.
 When that happened, I knew that my search for the perfect vegan oatmeal raisin cookies was over.

 The very first time I made this recipe, Rob couldn’t stop talking about how good these cookies tasted.
 I had a friend come over with her baby daughter for a playdate with baby J, and she loved them so much that she took a few cookies home for her husband.

 That’s when I knew I finally hit it right.
 So today I’m excited to share my recipe for these oatmeal raisin cookies with you in the hope that you’ll love them as much as we do in my family!